Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Abstract

 \section{Abstract}

-Decentralized training is often regarded as inferior to centralized training because the consensus errors between workers are thought to undermine convergence and generalization, even with homogeneous data distributions.
-This work challenges this view by introducing decentralized SGD with Adaptive Consensus (DSGD-AC), which intentionally preserves non-vanishing consensus errors through a time-dependent scaling mechanism.
-We prove that these errors are not random noise but systematically align with the dominant Hessian subspace, acting as structured perturbations that guide optimization toward flatter minima.
-Across image classification and machine translation benchmarks, DSGD-AC consistently surpasses both standard DSGD and centralized SGD in test accuracy and solution flatness.
-Together, these results establish consensus errors as a useful implicit regularizer and open a new perspective on the design of decentralized learning algorithms.
+Decentralized training is often regarded as inferior to centralized training because the consensus errors between workers are thought to undermine convergence and generalization.
+This work challenges this view by introducing decentralized SGD with Adaptive Consensus (\textsc{DSGD-AC}), which uses a time-dependent scaling mechanism to maintain consensus errors throughout the training.
+We show that adaptive consensus changes the stationary variance of disagreement modes by balancing two effects: it preserves consensus-error magnitude through weaker graph damping while still allowing curvature-dependent damping to shape the disagreement directions.
+This balance can produce a stronger Hessian-weighted loss-envelope penalty around the deployed model, even when normalized Hessian alignment is weaker than in standard DSGD.
+Empirical results on image classification show that \textsc{DSGD-AC} reaches flatter solutions and higher test accuracy than standard DSGD and even centralized SGD.
+Together, these results support consensus errors as a useful implicit regularizer and open a new perspective on the design of decentralized learning algorithms.